Miracles of Jesus: Types and motives

-Cures
+Healing those who were ill and infirm

-The largest group of miracles mentioned in the New Testament involves cures.
-The Gospels give varying amounts of detail for each episode, sometimes Jesus cures simply by saying a few words, at other times, he employs material such as spit and mud.
-And as per Luke 4:40, "...all those who...were sick...were brought to Him, and He laid His hands on every one of them and healed them."
+The largest group of miracles mentioned in the Gospels involves healing people who are ill, infirm or disabled.
+The Gospels give varying amounts of detail for each episode: sometimes Jesus cures simply by saying a few words; at other times, he employs material such as spit and mud.
+Luke 4:40 glosses over many healings at one time: "all those who ... were sick ... were brought to Him, and He laid His hands on every one of them and healed them."

 Blind people

 The canonical Gospels contain a number of stories about Jesus healing blind people.
 The earliest is a story of the healing of a blind man in Bethsaida in the Gospel of Mark.

 Mark's gospel gives an account of Jesus healing a blind man named Bartimaeus as Jesus is leaving Jericho.
 The Gospel of Matthew has a simpler account loosely based on this, with two unnamed blind men instead of one (this "doubling" is a characteristic of Matthew's treatment of Mark's text) and a slightly different version of the story, taking place in Galilee, earlier in the narrative.
 The Gospel of Luke tells the same story of Jesus healing an unnamed blind man but moves the event in the narrative to when Jesus approaches Jericho.

 The Gospel of John describes an episode in which Jesus heals a man blind from birth, placed during the Festival of Tabernacles, about six months before his crucifixion.
 Jesus mixes spittle with dirt to make a mud mixture, which he then places on the man's eyes.
 He instructs the man to wash his eyes in the Pool of Siloam.
 When the man does this, he is able to see.
 When asked by his disciples whether the cause of the blindness was the man's sins or his parents' sins, Jesus states that it was due to neither.